-Words by Lord Richard Best
+Words by Richard Best

 The Possible: In the most recent HAPPI [Housing our Ageing Population: Panel for Innovation] report, you talk about “extended middle age” rather than retirement or old age.
 What characterizes that stage of life?

-RB: I think there’s a general feeling that three score years and ten just doesn’t work any more.
+Richard Best: I think there’s a general feeling that three score years and ten just doesn’t work any more.
 Life expectancy is now into the 80s for men as well as women, and you don’t really classify yourself as old, and don’t like being classified as old, even if you’re in your late 70s.
 So we’ve got this period of relatively good health that runs from the mid-50s to the late 70s.
 Perhaps we’re slightly more creaky, but we’re not ready for residential care.

 More people in their 80s and 90s will need the care element to be added in and that may mean moving to a specialist establishment.
 But I think that the ideal is a design for people in extended middle age that actually lasts until you’re 100.

 TP: How do you reconcile the idea of downsizing with the desire for familiar surroundings?

 RB: We know that loads of people, something like 6.8 million in the UK, have expressed an interest in the concept of downsizing, but we also know that when people do move, they prefer to move within three miles.
 As we are still only building occasionally for this particular group, most people won’t have something on their doorstep and they’re going to be much more resistant to moving.
 It’s only when we have a plentiful supply that downsizing will really take off.

 TP: You also talk about “rightsizing” rather than downsizing …